alistanis/st/README.md

 ```
 usage: st [flags] [path ...]
-  -a	Sets mode to append mode.
-Will append to existing tags.
+  -a	Sets mode to Append mode.
+Will Append to existing tags.
 Default behavior skips existing tags.
-  -append
+  -Append
-    	Sets mode to append mode.
-Will append to existing tags.
+    	Sets mode to Append mode.
+Will Append to existing tags.
 Default behavior skips existing tags.
   -c	Sets the struct tag to camel case.
   -camel
     	Sets the struct tag to camel case